How Product Identity Reduces Support Costs by 30%

 Combined Model

-A 30% reduction is the conservative case.
-Manufacturers with well-executed product identity programmes regularly report outcomes at the higher end.
+A 30% reduction is the conservative planning assumption.
+Manufacturers with well-executed product identity programmes — strong serialisation coverage, model-aware self-service, and active lifecycle notification cadences — regularly report outcomes at the optimistic end of this range.

 A Worked Example